 What alerts do

-Hero Marketer watches each of your connected Google Ads accounts every fifteen minutes and tells you when it spots a problem you would not see between logins.
-There are 13 alert types in total, all built around things Google does not already email about.
+Alerts are how Hero Marketer watches each of your connected Google Ads accounts and tells you when something goes wrong between logins.
+Hero Marketer checks every account every 15 minutes and raises an alert when it spots a problem you would not otherwise see until your next login.
+There are 17 alert types, all built around things Google does not already email about.

 When an alert fires, it shows up in two places.

-• Email.
-Hero Marketer sends an email to your account email address for the higher severity alerts.
-You can turn email off per alert type, or change which channel each alert uses, at Configure alert preferences.
+- Email.
+Hero Marketer emails your account email address for alerts with high severity so you do not have to be in the app to find out.
+You can turn email off for each alert type, or change which channel each alert type uses, at Configure alert preferences.

-• In app inbox.
-Every alert lands in an inbox at /alerts regardless of email setting.
-The bell icon in the top right of the app shows a red badge with the unread count.
+/alertsregardless of the email setting.
+A bell icon in the top right of the app shows a badge with your unread count.
 Click the bell to see your three most recent unread alerts, or open the inbox to see everything.

 What gets monitored

-The 13 alert types fall into three groups.
-The full list with what fires each one is at Alert types.
+The 17 alert types fall into four groups by what they catch.
+The full catalogue, with what fires each one and its default severity, is at Alert types.

-• Outages and connection.
-Critical alerts.
-Two of them.
-Your Google Ads connection breaks, or conversion tracking goes silent.
+- Outages and connection.
+Two alerts, both critical: your Google Ads connection breaks, or conversion tracking goes silent on a spending account.

 Why this is different from Google's own emails